mrakrog/Azure-b2b-Collaboration-Lab/README.md

 ## Contributing
 Contributions to this project are welcome!
 See guidelines on contributing in the repository.

-## License
-Specify the license under which the project is made available.

 ## References
 Further reading and resources are listed in [REFERENCES.md](./REFERENCES.md).